wp-plugins/auto-thickbox/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.1 =

+- WP 3.5 compat
+- Backport bug fixes from Auto Thickbox Plus
+    - Supports AJAX content.
+Internal files are displayed on the page without iframe.
+    - Supports inline content (#TB_inline) on the page

 = 2.0.3 =